The Algebraic Index Theorem and Fedosov Quantization of Lagrange-Finsler and Einstein Spaces: Nonholonomic Fedosov Quantization

-Deformation quantization is elaborated for formal extensions on a ''small'' parameter $v.$\footnote{ In various papers, authors prefer to write $v=\hbar $ considering certain analogy with the Plank constant.} We associate to a symplectic d--vector space $\ ^{d}\mathcal{V}:$
+Deformation quantization is elaborated for formal extensions on a ''small'' parameter $v.$ In various papers, authors prefer to write $v=\hbar $ considering certain analogy with the Plank constant.
+We associate to a symplectic d--vector space $\ ^{d}\mathcal{V}:$

-\begin{definition} The Weyl d--algebra $\ ^{d}\mathcal{W}=(h\mathcal{W},v\mathcal{W})$ over the field $\mathbb{C}((v))$ is the d--vector space $\mathbb{C}[[\ ^{d}\mathcal{V} ]](v)$ of \ the formally completed symmetric d--algebra of \ $\ ^{d}\mathcal{ V}$ endowed with associative multiplication (Wick product)
+\begin{definition} The Weyl d--algebra $\ ^{d}\mathcal{W}=(h\mathcal{W},v\mathcal{W})$ over the field $\mathbb{C}((v))$ is the d--vector space $\mathbb{C}[[\ ^{d}\mathcal{V} ]](v)$ of \ the formally completed symmetric d--algebra of \ $\ ^{d}\mathcal{ V}$ endowed with associative multiplication (Wick product) {

-for any $\ ^{1}q,\ ^{2}q\in $ $^{d}\mathcal{W}.$ \end{definition}
+} for any $\ ^{1}q,\ ^{2}q\in $ $^{d}\mathcal{W}.$ \end{definition}

-In h--v--components the product (\ref{wickp}), we have we use N--elongated derivatives $\delta /\partial z^{\alpha }$ and $\delta /\partial \ ^{1}z^{\alpha }$ of type (\ref{dder}) considering that, in general, we work with nonolonomic distributions on vector spaces, algebras and manifolds/ bundles.
+In h--v--components the product (\ref{wickp}), we use N--elongated derivatives $\delta /\partial z^{\alpha }$ and $\delta /\partial \ ^{1}z^{\alpha }$ of type (\ref{dder}) considering that, in general, we work with nonolonomic distributions on vector spaces, algebras and manifolds/ bundles.
+All constructions can be redefined for usual partial derivatives with respect to local coordinate frames.
 There are natural h-- and v--filtrations, correspondingly, of $h \mathcal{W}$ and $v\mathcal{W}$ constructed with respect to the degrees of monomials $2[v]+[z^{i}]$ and $2v+[z^{a}].$ These filtrations define corresponding ''N--adapted'' $(2[v]+[z^{i}])$--adic and \ $(2[v]+[z^{a}])$ --adic topologies parametrized in the form

 for $i_{1},i_{2},...i_{p}=1,2,...,n$ and $b_{1},b_{2},...,b_{p}=n+1,...n+n.$